Go to the first, previous, next, last section, table of contents.

 If IFS is null, the parameters are joined without intervening separators.

-When there are no positional parameters, "$@" and $@ expand to nothing (i.e., they are removed).
+When there are no positional parameters, "$@" and $@ are ignored.

-$? exit status of the most recently executed foreground pipeline.
+$? status of the most recently executed foreground pipeline.

 N.B.
 As an arithmetic item, i.e. use: if [ $? -gt 0 ]; then ... to test.